ygumattos/nodejs-pipedrive-bling/README.md

 ```
 > /pipedrive/deals/consolidated

-Convert data of Deals from Pipedrive and insert into Bling.
+Convert data of deals from Pipedrive and insert into Bling.

 OBS.: Only insert data of today but return all data in Pipedrive.